-Looking for one way to transfer photos from iPhone X/8/7/6s/6 to PC/laptop Windows 10, for backing them up from disappearing, or simply because your iPhone storage is shy, or for putting and editing them on computer with professional software, etc.?
-The following tutorial will show you 4 ways for how to import photos from iPhone to Windows 10 easily and quickly.
+Looking for one way to transfer photos from iPhone to Windows 10, for backing them up from disappearing, or simply because your iPhone storage is shy, or for putting and editing them on computer with professional software?
+The following tutorial will show you 4 ways on how to import photos from iPhone to Windows 10.

 Base on the statistics, there are about 30 thousand American iPhone users per day, asking and searching how to import photos from iPhone to Window 10 (PC/laptop/book/pad) for the practical solution.
-That adds up to more than 10 million people per year facing up with this issue.
-The number of the similar users around the world would be much bigger.
 Guess you are definitely not alone.
 And why do you have the need for transferring photos from your iPhone to computer Windows 10?

 As we have said above, there are a couple of ways to help you make the job done, and we will list you one by one.
 But which one would be the first and best?
-We would sincerely suggest the third-party software – AnyTrans®.
+We would sincerely suggest the third-party software – AnyTrans for iOS.
 Because with AnyTrans, you can get these advantages to help you transfer photos from iPhone to Windows 10 computer:

 Next, we will show you how to import photos from iPhone to Windows computer with AnyTrans.
 You can download and install it firstly, and follow the steps below to make the job done, no matter you want to export all iPhone photos or just some specific photos?

-Method 1: 1-Click to Backup/Export All Photos from iPhone to Windows 10 Computer
+Method 1: 1-Click to Import Photos from iPhone to Windows 10 Computer

-Step 2: Select the categories of photos you want to export to PC, like Camera Roll, Photo Stream (photos synced to iCloud server), Photo Video, Photo Library (photos synced from computer), Live Photo, Screenshot, etc. Pick up the output folder by clicking Select button, and then click Right arrow button to start transferring photos from iPhone and backing up them to Windows computer.
+Step 2.
+Select the categories of photos you want to export to PC, like Camera Roll, Photo Stream (photos synced to iCloud server), Photo Video, Photo Library (photos synced from computer), Live Photo, Screenshot, etc. Pick up the output folder by clicking the “Select” button, and then click Right arrow button to start transferring photos from iPhone and backing up them to Windows computer.

-Step 3: When the transferring process finished, all the photos exported from iPhone will be saved on your computer in right folder.
+Step 3.
+When the transferring process finished, all the photos exported from iPhone will be saved on your computer in the right folder.
 And you’ll find all the photos are organized in folders like Live Photos, Camera Roll, Panoramas, etc.

 And every single month, AnyTrans will help more than 65,000 users to successfully transfer photos from iPhone to PC with this Content to PC function.
 Join them and download AnyTrans to transfer your iPhone photos now.

-Method 2: Download Multiple or Selected Photos from iPhone to Windows 10 Computer to Freeing up More Space
+Method 2: Selectively Import Photos from iPhone to Windows 10 Computer

-Step 1: Run AnyTrans, and then connect your iPhone to the computer with its USB cable > Click Device tab > Click the category page button.
+Step 1.
+Run AnyTrans for iOS, and then connect your iPhone to the PC with its USB cable > Click Device Manager tab > Click the category page button.

 We can also install the iCloud app on Windows 10 to download the photos from iPhone.
 But before we head to the detailed steps, you need to know that using iCloud app just enables you to download the iPhone photos saved in iCloud.
 If the photos on iPhone have not synced to iCloud, or the iCloud storage is less than the amount of your iPhone photos, this way cannot work, and taking Method 1 would be much wiser.